 How can you add this philosophy to your life and bring back the joy that has been stifled from you homeschool?

 There is no right way to implement the lifestyle.
 Each family has to come up with a plan that works for them.
 Some enjoy adding movies and television.
 Others add games to their daily life.
 Some moms concentrate on spending plenty of one on one time with their kids.
 The truth is that you have to try each out for yourself and see what sticks.
-Maybe you’re kids simply don’t love Poetry Teatime.
+Maybe your kids simply don’t love Poetry Teatime.
 That’s ok.
 However, they may love Freewriting.
 And while you’re finding out all these amazing things about your kids, you may discover a few new things about yourself.

 My girls love Poetry Teatime.
 They enjoyed it when it was just us, their cocoa, and a few snacks.
 But when they discovered they could invite friends, Poetry Teatime jumped to a whole new level of awesome.